 The editor may take some getting used to, so just be patient!

 Great images and infographics are extremely important for your Amazon listings or Amazon Store, and the same goes for your Shopify store.
 You want to be sure your website really stands out from others in your niche.

 Eye-popping images, large, high-definition banner graphics, and high-quality product photography each help your sales.

 Don’t worry if you’re not a pro at graphic design!
 There are many talented freelancers and designers out there to help make your store look its best.
-While the Jungle Scout Market was made specifically for Amazon sellers, most if not all of the services available will be helpful for your Shopify store.
+Visit freelancer websites such as Fiverr to find talented graphic designers.

 Make sure you preview how your store looks on both desktop and mobile to make sure your theme works for both formats.

 The Shopify help center has plenty of guides you can follow if any part of this process becomes difficult.